DropShipping startup costs: How much money does it take to get started?

 So – let’s take a look at how to get started, and the real costs that are involved in setting up your DropShipping business.

 What do you want to achieve from your business?

-Whatever reason you’ve decided to get started with DropShipping; you’ll need to decide what it is you want to achieve, by what point in time, from your business.
+Whatever reason you’ve decided to get started with DropShipping, you’ll need to decide what it is you want to achieve, by what point in time, from your business.
 Whether you decide on a certain amount of income, or a certain number of sales, setting SMART targets – Specific, Measurable, Achievable, Relevant and Time-bound – can help you to get there, and to scale up at the right time.
-SMART targets might sound like management jargon that you want to roll your eyes at (we may or may not have done that ourselves in the past)but in reality, setting your targets this way really can keep you on track, so consider this when creating your plan and your list of tasks.
+SMART targets, and some of the business tools that can help you might feel a bit too corporate, and make you want to roll your eyes (we may or may not have done that ourselves in the past!) but in reality, setting your targets this way really can keep you on track, so consider this when creating your plan and your list of tasks.

 What do you need to get started?

 Once you have your targets, you’ll need to identify a niche in the market, or decide which products you’re going to sell.
 You’ll need to do your customer research – which might seem like an unnecessary step, but is incredibly helpful when you get to marketing your products – and then you’ll need to find the tools that are going to help you achieve those goals.